The Dynamics of Rank-Maximal and Popular Matchings: Algorithm for Updating a Rank-Maximal Matching

 \begin{theorem} For each $i \in \{1,2, \ldots, r\}$ it holds: \begin{enumerate}

-\item $\tilde{H}_i$ contains every edge belonging to some rank-maximal matching of $H_i$. \item $C_i$ has the properties of $C$ from Lemma \ref{aux1} with respect to the matching $M_i$.
-Also, $C_i$ contains no vertex that is active in $G'_i$ and at the beginning of phase $i$ but after the execution of line $6$ each edge of $AE$ connects a vertex of $C_i$ with a vertex of $R_i$. \item For each $s_i \in S_i$ a matching $M_i \oplus s_i$ is a rank-maximal matching of $H_i$ and a maximum matching of $\tilde{H}_i$. \item Each rank-maximal matching $N_i$ of $H_i$ is such that $M_i \oplus N_i$ contains one of the paths $s_i \in S_i$. \item At the end of phase $i-1$ the set $AV$ contains all vertices that are active in $H'_i$ and not active in $G'_i$. \end{enumerate}
+\item $\tilde{H}_i$ contains every edge belonging to some rank-maximal matching of $H_i$. \item $C_i$ has the properties of $C$ from Lemma \ref{aux1} with respect to the matching $M_i$. $C_i$ contains no vertex that is active in $G'_i$.
+After the execution of line $4$ of phase $i$ each edge of $AE$ connects a vertex of $C_i$ with a vertex of $R_i$. \item For each $s_i \in S_i$ a matching $M_i \oplus s_i$ is a rank-maximal matching of $H_i$ and a maximum matching of $\tilde{H}_i$. \item At the end of phase $i$ the set $AV$ consists of all vertices that are alive in $H'_{i+1}$ but not alive in $G'_{i+1}$. \end{enumerate}